Gabapentin Withdrawal: Symptoms & Safe Detox

 Struggling with symptoms of gabapentin withdrawal?
 Find professional care today.

-• Dosage and Duration of Use: Higher doses and longer use can cause more intense withdrawal symptoms.
+• Dosage and Duration of Use: Higher daily doses and long-term use tend to increase symptom intensity.

 Symptoms of Gabapentin Withdrawal